 - max-bundle-download-size Defines the maximum downloadable bundle size in bytes, and thus must be a simple integer value (without unit) greater than zero.
 It overwrites the compiled-in default value of 8388608 (8 MiB). - variant-name String to be used as variant name for this board.
 If set, neither variant-file nor variant-dtb must be set.
-Refer chapter Handling Board Variants With a Single Bundle for more information. - variant-file File containing variant name for this board.
+Refer chapter Handling Board Variants With a Single Bundle for more information - variant-file File containing variant name for this board.
 If set, neither variant-name nor variant-dtb must be set.
+Refer chapter Handling Board Variants With a Single Bundle for more information. - variant-dtb If set to true, use current device tree compatible as this boards variant name.
+If set, neither variant-name nor variant-file must be set.
 Refer chapter Handling Board Variants With a Single Bundle for more information.